Voice-over / Podcast Recording

 UK stations use large diaphragm condensers and American stations use

 up very well to other mics - I would say it even gives the C414 a very

 good run for its money, even though it is the same price as a good dynamic.

 This is currently my favourite microphone which I now use for most voice-overs.
-I don't need

-(now discontinued) Russian-made Oktava MK319 is an
+The Russian-made Oktava MK319 was an alternative to

-it put the price up by £20 the day after I'd ordered, then stopped
+put the price up by £20 the day after I'd ordered, then stopped

 selling them altogether - maybe I got the last one in the country!?

 It seems very well made and sturdy, with reed switches for a long switch

 life but no shockmount (just like the AT2020, presumably to keep cost